 - You also got the weird example of some authors, particularly later ones, favouring Greek grammar and syntax over more orthodox Latin despite not actually using Greek - as one author put it, "Writing in Greek with Latin words."

 - Thomas de Quincey liked to flaunt his education by following his Roman idols in also liberally dropping untranslated Greek into his prose (in his case, he was mainly writing English).

 - Anthony Trollope's minor characters Sir Lambda Mewnew and Sir Omicron Pie.

-- Interestingly averted in The Mortal Instruments despite the regular use of Gratuitous Latin and the fact that Shadowhunters are usually educated in both Classical languages.
-While it is mentioned that some texts, such as the Book of White, are written in Greek, nobody seems to drop any Greek phrases, even though they often do so with Latin.
+- Interestingly averted in The Mortal Instruments, despite the regular use of Gratuitous Latin and the fact that Shadowhunters are usually educated in both Classical languages.
+While it is mentioned that some texts, such as the Book of the White, are written in Greek, nobody seems to drop any Greek phrases to anybody that would not be expected to already know the language anyway, even though they often do so with Latin.

 Διαδικτυακα κομικς (Webcomics)

 - In Haru-Sari, Cortinon named all the elves he was studying after greek letters.
 The only one named was the young Chi-min (Omicron).

 - Gunnerkrigg Court has Gamma and Zimmy (Word of God says the latter is a diminutive of "Zeta").